 We arrived from Phuket by bus after a long and crazy day (including hitching a ride from a kind stranger!) and decided to explore the area by foot.
 We were exhausted and hungry from what might be the longest commute ever.

 The town itself is tiny and within walking distance and most places are situated along the main road that leads to Ao Nang beach.

-If you’re new to the website and want to follow my year of travelling, visit this section for all posts related to long-term travel.
-You can also start from the beginning of the series by reading this article.
-Here’s a post about why I left home to travel for a year.
+If you’re new to the website and want to follow my year of travelling, visit this section for all posts about the nomadic life.

 Why we chose to visit Ao Nang in Krabi

 We just about had enough with beaches after spending a month in Bali and over a week in Phuket.
 Initially, we thought about doing an excursion to Phi Phi Islands from Ao Nang but decided that our James bond Island tour gave us a good enough experience with island hopping in Thailand.
 We were looking for a place that’s quiet and chill, which made Ao Nang all the more perfect for us.

 We did plan on visiting Railay beach at some point, which is best reached by taking a long-tail boat from Ao Nang beach.
 That was another important reason why we decided to stay in Ao Nang.